UmamiAppearance/BrowserSHAObj/README.md

 # SHAHashObj

 __SHAHashObj__ creates a SHA-(1/256/384/512) object, that holds a typed array of the output for the given algorithm.
-The idea is to simplify the use of the buildin ``Crypto.subtle`` methods for hashsum generation of modern **browsers**.
+The idea is to simplify the use of the build in ``Crypto.subtle`` methods for checksum generation of modern **browsers**.
-With the help of [BaseEx](https://github.com/UmamiAppearance/BaseExJS), the hashsum can be exported to multible data representations.  [-> learn more](#representations)
+With the help of [BaseEx](https://github.com/UmamiAppearance/BaseExJS), the checksum can be exported to multiple data representations.  [-> learn more](#representations)

 ## Installation